-- 10. This monitoring is at its preliminary stage.
+- 10. The EBA has focused its work primarily on the assessment of selected AT1 issuances.
+The terms and conditions of selected issuances have been assessed against the regulatory provisions in order to identify provisions which the EBA would recommend avoiding. - 11.
+This monitoring is at its preliminary stage.
 It follows a dynamic approach which will necessitate several iterations.
 Further experience will need to be gained on the basis of future issuances and the current review has been limited in terms of number of issuances and scope.
-Additionally, several areas are still under discussion.
-New issuances and new types of clauses in the future may also have an influence on the preliminary conclusions presented in this report.
+New issuances and new types of clauses in the future may also have an influence on the conclusions presented in this report.
 In addition, there is currently no experience available on the effectiveness of the different clauses in practice, in particular in relation to loss absorption mechanisms.
-Furthermore, it cannot be assumed that provisions/clauses not mentioned in this report can be considered as not raising any concerns. - 11.
-This preliminary review makes no claims to be fully comprehensive but highlights areas where the EBA believes it necessary to revise the wording of some existing clauses for future issuances, or where the EBA would recommend avoiding the use of some clauses currently under consideration in future. - 12.In addition, while assessing some issuances, the EBA identified a number of areas where further guidance might be necessary for a common interpretation of the CRR provisions.
-The EBA is investigating some of the issues and guidance will be communicated via the Q&A tool on the EBA website in due time.
-This report provides the EBA's views on some of these issues. - 13.
-Finally, the EBA will continue exchanging views with institutions and market participants on the preliminary results of this monitoring and is ready to discuss the content of this report in more detail to assess whether further consideration should be given to some aspects and to collect opinions on the areas still under investigation. - 14.
-This report is structured as follows: - EBA's considerations summarising the main conclusions - Detailed analysis with the EBA's views on some of the clauses reviewed - Interpretation of some CRR provisions, in particular with the EBA's views on the provisions relating to triggers and underlining areas still under investigation
+Furthermore, it cannot be assumed that provisions/clauses not mentioned in this report can be considered as not raising any concerns. - 12.
+This preliminary review makes no claims to be fully comprehensive but highlights areas where the EBA believes it necessary to revise the wording of some existing clauses for future issuances, or where the EBA would recommend avoiding the use of some clauses currently under consideration in future. - 13.
+The EBA will continue exchanging views with institutions and market participants on the results of its ongoing monitoring. - 14.
+Furthermore, the EBA will develop standardised terms and conditions for AT1 issuances which will cover the prudential parts of the terms and conditions.
+This is believed to be helpful, in particular, for institutions of a smaller size and, more generally, for supervisors to assess the compliance of the instrument with the regulatory provisions.
+While these standardised terms and conditions would not be of a compulsory use for institutions, they would help to ensure the compliance of the instrument for an institution which would use these.